grjctin/LicentaEduSoftware/README.md

 - Track absence of their students

 The app is not 100% finished but the main features are.
+My focus for this app was the 'teacher' side of it, I wanted it to be a tool for them.
 Credentials for using the app are username: profesor, password: profesor.
 The main features are visible in the classes component on the student grades tab.
 I didn't really focus on the design of the app, the functionalities were more important at that time.

 What I learned